mchristoffersen/groundhog/docs/_sources/index.rst.txt

         ghog.save(file, data, group="restack")

    3. Use interpretation software, such as `RAGU <https://github.com/btobers/RAGU>`_, to pick reflectors in the data.

+There are two additional command line tools:

+   * ``ghog_mkgpkg`` generates a `Geopackage <https://www.geopackage.org/>`_ containing the position information of all of the HDF5 files it is directed to.
+The positionin information in each file is used to create a line object, and each line has the associated HDF5 file name as an attribute.
+   * ``ghog_mkqlook`` generates a figure from each HDF5 file it is directed to, saving each figure in the same directory as the accompanying HDF5 file.

 Python API
 ----------